Does Binance Report to the IRS?

 Income Information: Amount earned from staking, referrals, or similar programs.

-What do I need to do if I received a 1099-MISC from Binance US?
+What should I do if I received a 1099-MISC from Binance US?

 If you receive a 1099-MISC from Binance US: